-2. Medical Financial Support -Adani Foundation has extended financial assistance to more than 413 financially challenged natients from the Fisher Folk Community in case of medical urgency during this year provide them financial support to combat with their health related needs.
+2. Medical Financial Support -Adani Foundation has extended financial assistance to more than 413 financially challenged natients from the Fisher Folk Community in case of medical urgency during this year and cards innovative project of the Adapi Foundation Under this scheme Health Cards were given to the to Senior Poverty Stricken Citizens to provide them financial support to combat with their health related needs.
 The project for the senior citizens is popularly known as Vadil Swasthva Yojana and till date 280 senior citizens from fisher folk community are enrolled in the scheme.
 They are getting cash less medical services upto Rs.
 50,000 for three years.
 Besides this, follow up with the card holders is a regular activity.
 It has been observed that card holders treat the card as an important document.
-Most of them and cards.
+Most of them keen these cards in their wallets with other important documents

+Machhimar Kaushalva

-Machhimar Kaushalva Vardhan Yojana
+Vardhan Yojana